bow-simulation/virtualbow-website/docs/index.md

 **Model Editor**

-* Create, load and save bow models
+- Create, load and save bow models
-* Edit width, layers, materials and many other properties of your bow
+- Edit the limb geometry, layers, materials and other properties of your bow

 **Solver & Result Viewer**

-- Simulates the statics and dynamics of the bow based on the [finite element method (FEM)](https://en.wikipedia.org/wiki/Finite_element_method)
+- Simulate the statics and dynamics of a bow with the [finite element method (FEM)](https://en.wikipedia.org/wiki/Finite_element_method)
-- Static results: Behaviour of the bow when being drawn from brace height to full draw
+- Static results: How the bow behaves as it is drawn from brace height to full draw
     - Limb shapes
-    - Draw curve
+    - Force/draw curve
     - Stored energy
     - Stress distribution
     - ...

-- Dynamic results: Behaviour of the bow and arrow in motion when the string is released
+- Dynamic results: How bow and arrow behave after the string is released
     - Position, velocity and acceleration of string and arrow
     - Kinetic and potential energy
     - Degree of efficiency